JJWallis/hangman-app/README.md

 -  [Pig Game Project](https://www.udemy.com/course/the-complete-javascript-course/) - Completing this game in advance really helped me with a lot of the base logic for games in general, such as only executing the game via boolean logic which determines if it is currently being played (the user has pressed the 'start' button).

--  [JavaScript - ES6 Modules](https://www.youtube.com/watch?v=cRHQNNcYf6s&t=283s&ab_channel=WebDevSimplified) - Kyle's quick crash course like tutorial helped me quickly get up to speed with Modules in JavaScript, focusing on the theory behind how they work and the difference between default & named imports.
+-  [JavaScript - ES6 Modules](https://www.youtube.com/watch?v=cRHQNNcYf6s&t=283s&ab_channel=WebDevSimplified) - Kyle's quick crash course like tutorial helped me quickly get up to speed with Modules in JavaScript, focusing on the theory behind how they work and the difference between default and named imports.

 ## Author